python/cpython/Doc/c-api/set.rst

 .. c:function:: int PySet_Check(PyObject *p)

    Return true if *p* is a :class:`set` object or an instance of a subtype.
+   This function always succeeds.

 .. c:function:: int PyFrozenSet_Check(PyObject *p)

    Return true if *p* is a :class:`frozenset` object or an instance of a subtype.
+This function always succeeds.

 .. c:function:: int PyAnySet_Check(PyObject *p)

    Return true if *p* is a :class:`set` object, a :class:`frozenset` object, or an instance of a subtype.
+This function always succeeds.

 .. c:function:: int PyAnySet_CheckExact(PyObject *p)

    Return true if *p* is a :class:`set` object or a :class:`frozenset` object but not an instance of a subtype.
+This function always succeeds.

 .. c:function:: int PyFrozenSet_CheckExact(PyObject *p)

    Return true if *p* is a :class:`frozenset` object but not an instance of a subtype.
+This function always succeeds.

 .. c:function:: PyObject* PySet_New(PyObject *iterable)